BATTERY SIZING MADE SIMPLE

 Batteries Behave Differently

-Batteries aren’t mechanical devices — they are electrochemical energy stores.
+Batteries are not mechanical devices — they are electrochemical energy stores.

 A battery with a lower nominal power rating can still handle short bursts of higher current (power peaks).